First-order friendliness: First-order discontinuities

-\begin{Rmk} \emph{We note that if the language lacks equality but has a zero-ary $\bot$ connective, then the counter-example in Proposition \ref{inter} is no longer available and in fact interpolation then holds in a rather trivial way, as can be shown by essentially the same kind of argument as in Remark \ref{comp2} (putting $\bot$ in place of $\Gamma_0$ in the case that $\Gamma$ is inconsistent, and putting $\top$ in place of the empty set when $\Gamma$ is consistent). } \end{Rmk}
+\begin{Rmk} \emph{This counterexample to interpolation also works for the variant of Definition \ref{friend} where $\mathfrak{A} = \mathfrak{A}'$.
+We note that if the language lacks equality but has a zero-ary $\bot$ connective, then the counter-example in Proposition \ref{inter} is no longer available and in fact interpolation then holds in a rather trivial way, as can be shown by essentially the same kind of argument as in Remark \ref{comp2} (putting $\bot$ in place of $\Gamma_0$ in the case that $\Gamma$ is inconsistent, and putting $\top$ in place of the empty set when $\phi$ is consistent). } \end{Rmk}

 We have seen the failure of interpolation, so what about the Beth definability theorem?
 As it is well-known, interpolation gives Beth definability in first-order logic (the other direction is false \cite{Jensen} in general when considering abstract logics in the sense of Lindstr\"om \cite{lin}).
 Thus even though we have disproved the former it is still reasonable to wonder about the latter$-$and it comes out true.